Body dysmorphic disorder is less about appearance than anxiety about it.

 Why would people who have lost weight still perceive themselves as very large or heavy?

-The people most likely to experience this distorted body image are those with depression or obsessive-compulsive disorder, said John Cleek, M.D., a bariatric surgeon.
+The people most likely to experience body dysmorphic disorder, or BDD, are those with depression or obsessive-compulsive disorder.
 They tend to zero in on imperfections and perceive them as major flaws.

-The seeds of the problem are present before their weight loss, Cleek said; the disorder has more to do with psychology than with a change in size.
-It’s a rare experience, affecting perhaps 3 percent of people who have lost a great deal of weight, though Cleek noted that there may be more who don’t admit to it.
+The seeds of the problem are present before weight loss.
+The disorder has more to do with psychology than with a change in size.
+It’s a rare experience, affecting perhaps 3 percent of people who have lost a great deal of weight, though there may be more who don’t talk about it or seek help.

 Body dysmorphic disorder somewhat resembles eating disorders in which women, especially, view themselves as too fat when they may be at a normal weight.
-Unlike anorexia or bulimia, body dysmorphic disorder affects men and women equally, Cleek said.
-But eating disorders do not appear to be a risk factor, he said.
+Unlike anorexia or bulimia, body dysmorphic disorder affects men and women equally.
+But eating disorders do not appear to be a risk factor.

 Signs of body dysmorphic disorder include: